-- be visually recessive and not visually dominate the heritage building and the heritage streetscape. - retain the visual prominence of prominent corner buildings and local landmark, the former State Savings Bank, 231 Victoria Street. - avoid unarticulated facades that give a bulky appearance, especially from oblique views. - avoid large expanses of glazing with a horizontal emphasis in the upper levels of development.
+- be visually recessive and not visually dominate the heritage building and the heritage streetscape. - retain the visual prominence of prominent corner buildings and local landmarks. - avoid unarticulated facades that give a bulky appearance, especially from oblique views. - avoid large expanses of glazing with a horizontal emphasis in the upper levels of development.